-The Irish cricket team was on hand last weekend to help the Dublin based Blackhall Publishers launch ‘Laws of Sri Lanka’.The set of nine books, amounting to approximately 10,000 pages, contains all the acts and amendments on which the legal framework of the island rests.
+The set of eight volumes, amounting to approximately 10,000 pages, contain all the Acts (as amended) on which the legal framework of the island rests.

 Sri Lanka’s judicial framework represents a complex melange of laws drawn from Roman Dutch Law, England, Holland, South India and Old Ceylon – one that is sometimes difficult for outsiders to navigate.
 “One of the important aspects of this is that there is a lot of investor interest in Sri Lanka,” said Ciaran MacGlinchey, Publishing Director at Blackhall, anticipating that a large percentage of sales will be made in foreign markets.